Air transports of heads of state and government: United States

 Air travel arrangements for the President are made by the White House Military Office, and may use one of three different types of aircraft depending on the flight and available runways.
 The first type is two customized Boeing 747-200B jetliners with military designation VC-25A.
 With a livery first designed by Raymond Loewy in 1962, they are among the most recognizable aircraft in the world and are a global symbol of the country as well as the President of the United States.
 They are also considered to have inspired other nations to acquire dedicated aircraft for state travel.
 These aircraft are primarily used by the President and are scheduled to be replaced by Boeing 747-8i aircraft, military designation VC-25B, in the near future.
 The VC-25 is used for airfields with runway lengths of 3100 m or longer because the four-engine jets require longer runways for take-offs and landings.
 For long-distance domestic travel and all international travel, the United States Armed Forces requires that the presidential aircraft have at least four engines.

 The Vice President of the United States, the First Lady and Second Ladies/Gentlemen, the Secretary of State and other high-ranking officials may use customized Boeing 757-200, Boeing 737 or Gulfstream G550 aircraft with military designations C-32A, C-40B and C-37A/B, respectively.
-The President-elect and Vice President-elect of the United States may also use these aircraft, upon courtesy extended by the departing Administration.
+The President-elect and Vice President-elect of the United States may also use these aircraft, a courtesy conventionally extended by the departing Administration.
 Each of these aircraft bear liveries based on the Loewy design.
-The exact aircraft used will depend on the length and destination of the flight, as these aircraft may take off and land using runways of 1600 m in length.
+The exact aircraft used will depend on the length and destination of the flight, as these aircraft may take off and land using runways of only 1600 m in length.
 However, the President only uses either VC-25A or C-32 aircraft – though, exceptionally, President Barack Obama once used a C-37A for private travel to New York City in 2009 – while the Vice President almost always uses C-32 aircraft.
 For long-distance domestic travel and international trips, the Secretary of Defense uses one of four modified Boeing 747-200B aircraft with the military designation of E-4B.
 These aircraft are specially fitted to serve as National Emergency Airborne Command Posts during wartime.